wso2/docs-ei/en/streaming-integrator/docs/setup/installing-si-using-kubernetes.md

 streaming-integrator-5f9fcb7679-n4zpj        1/1     Running      0        173m
 ```

-and then execute the following command in order to monitor the logs of the relevent pod.
+and then execute the following command in order to monitor the logs of the relevant pod.

 ```
  kubectl logs -f streaming-integrator-app-0-b4dcf85-npgj7